A Road Less Traveled: National Security Careers After Law School

 Vance is a summa cum laude graduate of Princeton University, holds a JD from Yale Law School, and was a Fulbright scholar in the Russian Federation.
 He has served for the past 8 years as an intelligence officer in the US Navy Reserve, deploying overseas in support of Naval Special Warfare.
 He was recently named as a member of the congressionally-appointed Syria Study Group.
 Vance has also taught as a lecturer-in-law at Columbia Law School.

-Nabiha Syed – April TBD
+Nabiha Syed – Postponed

 Nabiha Syed is the President of The Markup, a new investigative journalism publication illuminating how powerful institutions are using technology in ways that impact society.

 Previously, she was Vice President and Associate General Counsel at BuzzFeed, where she oversaw litigation, including the “Steele Dossier” litigation, as well as select intellectual property, security, international, and cross-company strategic initiatives.
 Nabiha was also BuzzFeed’s first newsroom lawyer, where she directed bet-the-company litigation and other high-risk decisionmaking.
 She has been described as “one of the best emerging free speech lawyers” by Forbes magazine.